TdewT/javr_domain/readme.md

 # JAVR Strona
 This is a website made mainly for easy control of all servers I am hosting.
-Although it may have more features in the future
+Although it may have more features in the future.

 ## Currently available features:
 ### Server features:
-- Stopping and starting servers (for all supported types)
+- Stopping and starting servers (for all supported types).
-- Monitoring server status
+- Monitoring server status.
-- Live list of users on servers (currently only available for minecraft servers with query)
+- Live list of users on servers (currently only available for minecraft servers with query).

 ### API
-- Token system
+- Token system.
-- Get live information about servers
+- Get live information about servers.
+- Api for Discord bots coming as always soon™.

 ### Other:
-- Information about ZeroTier network
+- Information about ZeroTier network.
-- Form for modifying ZeroTier network users
+- Form for modifying ZeroTier network users.

 ### Supported types of servers:
-- Minecraft vanilla (full support of all features)
+- Minecraft vanilla (full support of all features).
 - Minecraft forge (same as vanilla, needs different initialization,
-<a href="https://github.com/TdewT/javr_strona/blob/api/json_templates/servers_info.json#L53"> see json_templates/servers_info.json</a>)
+<a href="https://github.com/TdewT/javr_strona/blob/api/json_templates/servers_info.json#L53"> see json_templates/servers_info.json</a>).
-- Arma 3 (no user list)
+- Arma 3 (no user list).
-- Teamspeak (no user list)
+- Teamspeak (no user list).

 Other types of servers can still be monitored based on port activity (as GenericServer type), but without any additional features.